-Service Language Description server python The cer The center of the Peek Platform, ideal for central logic. storage python This refers to support for persisting and retrieving data This refers to support for persisting and retrieving database data. client python The client service handles requests from 'desktop' and 'mobile'.
+Service Language Descrip Description server python The center of the Peek Platform, ideal f The center of the Peek Platform, ideal for central logic. storage python This refers to support for persisting and retrieving database This refers to support for persisting and retrieving database data. client python The client service handles requests from 'desktop' and 'mobile'.
 The client service handles requests from 'desktop' and 'mobile'. agent python The agent is a satellite service, integrating with external systems.
-The agent is a satellite service, integrating with external systems. worker python The worker service provides parallel processing for computat The worker service provides parallel processing for computational intensive tasks admin typescript A web based admin interface for the peek platform A web based admin interface for the peek platform mobile typescript The user interface for mobile devices.
+The agent is a satellite service, integrating with external systems. worker python The worker service provides parallel processing for computation The worker service provides parallel processing for computational intensive tasks admin typescript A web based admin interface for the peek platform A web based admin interface for the peek platform mobile typescript The user interface for mobile devices.
 The user interface for mobile devices. desktop typescript The user interface for desktops The user interface for desktops